adonisjs/legacy-docs/3.0/database-setup.md

 ---
 title: Database Setup
-description: Setting up database with AdonisJs
 permalink: database-setup
+description: Configuring SQL databases in AdonisJs
 weight: 0
 categories:
-- Database
+- database
 ---

+{{TOC}}

-AdonisJs provides a unified Javascript syntax to access SQL databases.
+AdonisJs provides a unified Javascript API to access SQL databases.
+With AdonisJs, you will never have to write SQL queries, instead, you will call Javascript methods to interact with databases.
+Also, when you switch between multiple SQL database clients, your code will remain the same.

 Below is the list of databases supported by AdonisJs.

 1. PostgreSQL
 2. MySQL